 Members of a university staff diversity network group are enabled to attend university approved meetings and events, related to these groups, in working time.
 These groups include:

-• SIGNAL (LGBT+ network Group)
+• SIGNAL (LGBTQ+ network Group)

 • Race Staff Network